bmisljen/django_questions_answers/README.rst

 =====
 QandA
 =====

 QandA is a simple Django app to for questions and answers.
-For each question, visitors can choose between a fixed number of answers as well as add their own answers.

-Detailed documentation is in the "docs" directory.
+A user can add a question, answer the question with one or more answers, vote a question up or down and search for specific questions by question name or question text.

+The 5 most recent questions are displayed on the index page: http://127.0.0.1:8000/qanda/ along with their votes.
+You can click on a question to view and add answers or click on the up/down arrows to up vote or down vote the question.

+A configured admin interface is also included for adding questions and answers and test cases are also available.

 Quick start
 -----------